dhellmann/pymotw/PyMOTW/ConfigParser/index.rst

 :Purpose: Read/write configuration files similar to Windows INI files
 :Python Version: 1.5

-Use the ConfigParser module to manage user-editable configuration files for your applications.
+Use the :mod:`ConfigParser` module to manage user-editable configuration files for your applications.
 The configuration files are broken up into sections, and each section can contain name-value pairs for configuration data.
 Value interpolation using Python formatting strings is also supported, to build values which depend on one another (this is especially handy for paths or URLs).